Terrorism in China: Entities designated as terrorists threats

 ETIM's capabilities and existence as depicted by the Chinese government has raised doubt amongst Uyghur dissident groups; according to Uyghur expert Dru Gladney, the majority of information on ETIM derive from Chinese government sources and lack independent verification, while other analysts noted that the ETIM was "obscure but not unknown" before the 9/11 attacks, having been documented for over 20 years by both Chinese and non-Chinese scholars.
 Furthermore, Uyghur dissident groups criticized the inclusion of the World Uyghur Congress and East Turkistan Information Center, claiming that both groups are NGOs based in Germany which mainly serve to report information.
 Chinese state-media published a statement from terrorism scholar Rohan Gunaratna, who claimed that the ETIM had "many sympathizers and supporters" within the WUC.

 Out of these groups, the ETIM and ETLO were also designated to be terrorist groups by Kazakhstan, Kyrgyzstan, and the United Nations.
 The United States refused China's request to designate the ETLO as such in 2003, although US State Department says the ETLO has engaged "small politically [sic]motivated bombings and armed attacks".

 Chronology of major events

-Following is a partial list of events that have been described as terror attacks or attempted terrorist attacks by non-state actors in the People's Republic of China.
-Due to variations in the definitions and applications of the term, the characterization of some events as terrorist attacks may be disputed.
-Many of the incidents which are listed occurred in Xinjiang or Tibet—areas where foreign journalists have extremely limited access, and if and when they do gain permission to report in those regions, they are closely monitored.
-As such, many reports of violence or terrorist attacks cannot be independently confirmed, and foreign reporting frequently relies on information released by the government of China or in the state-run press.
-In several instances, conflicting narratives of these have emerged from witnesses or from diaspora groups.
+The following is a partial list of events that have been described as terror attacks or attempted terrorist attacks by non-state actors in China: